Rajat Gupta gets two years in prison for insider trading

-NEW YORK Disgraced Wall Street titan and philanthropist Rajat Gupta was sentenced to only two years in prison, a much lighter sentence than U.S. prosecutors had demanded, even though the federal judge who imposed it on Wednesday called his insider trading crimes "disgusting" and "a terrible breach of trust."
+NEW YORK Disgraced Wall Street titan and philanthropist Rajat Gupta was sentenced to two years in prison on Wednesday, a much lighter sentence than U.S. prosecutors had demanded, by a judge who called his insider trading crimes "disgusting" and "a terrible breach of trust."

 Gupta was also ordered to pay a $5 million fine.
 He was convicted in Manhattan federal court last June for leaking Goldman Sachs (GS.N) boardroom secrets to Raj Rajaratnam, the hedge fund manager at the center of a U.S. government crackdown on insider trading over the past four years.

-Some legal experts said the sentence came as a surprise, while others said the judge struck a fine balance.
+Some legal experts said Wednesday's sentence came as a surprise, while others said the judge struck a fine balance.

 U.S. District Judge Jed Rakoff told a somber courtroom audience, including Gupta's wife and four adult daughters, that the illegal sharing of corporate secrets at the height of the 2008 financial crisis "was the functional equivalent of stabbing Goldman in the back."